ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 <!--#/istutorial#-->

-This tutorial is to demonstrate the basic steps to operationalize an {{site.data.keyword.vmware-service_full}} – single tenant instance after initial instance provisioning.
-This tutorial should take about 30-60 minutes to complete and assumes that [{{site.data.keyword.vmware-service_full}} – single tenant instance](/docs/vmware-service?topic=vmware-service-tenant-ordering) and [a virtual data center (VDC)](/docs/vmware-service?topic=vmware-service-vdc-adding) have already been provisioned.
-{: shortdesc}

 ## Objectives
 {: #vmware-as-a-service-vdc-objectives}

+The objective of this tutorial is to demonstrate the basic steps to operationalize an {{site.data.keyword.vmware-service_full}} – single tenant instance after initial instance provisioning.
+This tutorial should take about 30-60 minutes to complete and assumes that [{{site.data.keyword.vmware-service_full}} – single tenant instance](/docs/vmware-service?topic=vmware-service-tenant-ordering) and [a virtual data center (VDC)](/docs/vmware-service?topic=vmware-service-vdc-adding) have already been provisioned.

 In this tutorial, you will learn: